gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   for further information).

+.. index:: -gnat2022  (gcc)
+.. index:: Ada 2022 mode

+:switch:`-gnat2022` (Ada 2022 mode)
+  This switch directs the compiler to implement the Ada 2022 version of the language.

 .. index:: -gnatX  (gcc)
 .. index:: Ada language extensions
 .. index:: GNAT extensions

 :switch:`-gnatX` (Enable GNAT Extensions)
-  This switch directs the compiler to implement the latest version of the language (currently Ada 2012) and also to enable certain GNAT implementation extensions that are not part of any Ada standard.
-For a full list of these extensions, see the GNAT reference manual.
+  This switch directs the compiler to implement the latest version of the language (currently Ada 2022) and also to enable certain GNAT implementation extensions that are not part of any Ada standard.
+For a full list of these extensions, see the GNAT reference manual, ``Pragma Extensions_Allowed``.

 .. _Character_Set_Control: